dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

   - xml (application/xml)

-The response in JSON/XML is in object format and can look like the following (please note that field filtering is supported, so if you want a full view, you might want to add fields=\*):
+The response in JSON/XML is in object format and can look like the following.
+Please note that field filtering is supported, so if you want a full view, you might want to add `fields=*` to the query:

 ```json
 {